signalling-games-org/evoke/docs/paper/paper.md

 When new results are presented in a research article, readers of that article could run the model and check the results for themselves.
 Readers could also vary the parameters to obtain results that were not reported in the original article, lending an air of interactivity to published papers.

-Built-in examples already shipped with evoke include figures from @skyrms2010signals.
+Built-in examples already shipped with Evoke include figures from @skyrms2010signals.
 These examples allow the user to change some of the input parameters to Skyrms's figures to see how different parameter values yield different results.
 In a small way, this makes the book "interactive": in addition to the static figures on the page, the user can play with the models in order to get a sense of the range of outcomes each model can generate.